dar19/samutils/README.md

 `sam-to-bigwig`: converts a SAM file to BIGWIG.

 `sam-to-collapsed`: finds SAM records with the same start and end position and keeps only one.

+`sam-per-ref-count.py`: Count reads aligned on reference sequence in a SAM/BAM file.